Featuring: Susan Brubaker KnappPosts On: July 4, 2011

 Featuring: Dianne S. HirePosts On: October 10, 2011

 An early career in couture clothing gave way to the quilting life for fiber artist, quiltmaker, innovative designer, and colorist Dianne S. Hire...and she's never looked back.
-Dianne brings along a fantastic show and tell of her unique and colorful quilts, gives us the scoop on how she makes "wedgies" and "danglers" to enhance her work, and partakes of an informative Q&A exchange with our studio audience.
-Also on tap: Alex shares some of her best sewing tips for "when things "go funky!" and we head off to the Katy, TX, home of quilt artist Tom Russell to take a look at his work and reap the benefits of his best techniques and tips.
+Dianne brings along a fantastic show and tell of her unique and colorful quilts, gives us the scoop on how she makes "wedgies" and "danglers" to enhance her work, and partakes in an informative Q&A exchange with our studio audience.
+Also on tap: Alex shares some of her best sewing tips for when things "go funky!" and we head off to the Katy, TX, home of quilt artist Tom Russell to take a look at his work and reap the benefits of his best techniques and tips.

 Featuring: Gyleen FitzgeraldPosts On: October 24, 2011

 The work of quilt artist and author Gyleen Fitzgerald may be rooted in tradition, but she never fails to add her own contemporary spin.
 In this episode, Gyleen shares her method for stitching the "Grandmother's Flower Garden" block by machine using the "butterfly seam," shows how the same technique can be used for sewing a typical Y-seam, and demonstrates how to make a colorful "Trash to Treasure" Pineapple block using her pineapple ruler and lots of fabric scraps.
 Then, Brett Maddox (Executive Director of Red Crags Estate) introduces the "permanent residents" (AKA ghosts) of our location: the picturesque, circa-1912 Onaledge B&B, in Manitou Springs, CO.
 (PS - The place REALLY was haunted!)